-Twenty-three (23) Aids to Navigation are charted within the survey area for H11868.
-Twelve (12) were detected by lidar and are presented in the following table: Recommend retaining all ATON's as charted unless spe cified in the table below.
+Seven (7) Aids to Navigation are charted within the survey area for H12008.
+One (1) Aid to Navigation was detected by lidar and is presented in the following table: Recommend retaining all ATON's as charted.
 Defer final disposition of ATON's to MCD Update Services Branch.